Shrimantee/UserInfoApp/README.md

 # Prerequisites
 The SMS Retriever API is available only on Android devices with Play services version 10.2 and newer.

+# Permissions
+For demo purpose, the SMS is being sent from this app itself and verification is not implemented.

+So SMS permission have to be enabled before app launch from Settings.

 # Important

 The standard SMS format is given below.